joshjacobsen0/joshjacobsen0.github.io/README.md

 # Personal Test Website

 This is a website being built in HTML for purposes of learning and testing.
-It will eventually include CSS, but who knows when :)
+It will eventually include CSS :)

 ## FAQs: (even tho no one is actually asking)